haskell/cabal/release-notes/WIP-cabal-install-3.12.x.0.md

     Fixes a bug introduced in #8506 that caused executables in the path to take precedence over those specified in `build-tools-depends`.

-- Remove `--cabal-file` flags from v2 commands [#6880](https://github.com/haskell/cabal/issues/6880) [#7225](https://github.com/haskell/cabal/issues/7225) [#8395](https://github.com/haskell/cabal/issues/8395) [#9123](https://github.com/haskell/cabal/pull/9123)

-    The `--cabal-file` flag was never meant for public use but only for testing.
-    To avoid confusing the users any further we removed the flag from v2 commands.

-- Avoid a double space in "Executing install plan ..." [#9376](https://github.com/haskell/cabal/pull/9376)

-    The "Executing·install·plan··serially" and other similar "Executing
-    install plan··..." outputs no longer contain double spaces.

 - Guard `PackageInfo_*` modules behind `cabal-version` ≥ 3.12 [#9331](https://github.com/haskell/cabal/issues/9331) [#9481](https://github.com/haskell/cabal/pull/9481)